 The Peoples Church is a multi-denominational congregation with recognition as a church in the following four denominations simultaneously: The Presbyterian Church (U.S.A.), The United Methodist Church, The United Church of Christ, and the American Baptist Church.
-Clergy and staff are selected and called with this ecumenical arrangement in mind by insisting on theological and denominational diversity amongst the women and men working at The Peoples Church.
+Peoples selects and calls clergy and staff with this ecumenical arrangement in mind by insisting on theological and denominational diversity.
 Each member of the congregation is considered a full member of each of the four denominations.

-It is a fully multi-denominational, multi-generational congregation located just off the campus of Michigan State University, in close proximately to the Michigan State Capitol, and in the heart of the growing Lansing region.
-The Peoples Church is a welcoming, inclusive, service-oriented church focused on living out the good news of Jesus Christ through an ecumenical expression of hope.
+Peoples is a fully multi-denominational, multi-generational congregation located just off the campus of Michigan State University, in close proximately to the Michigan State Capitol, and in the heart of the growing Lansing region.
+Peoples is a welcoming, inclusive, service-oriented church focused on living out the good news of Jesus Christ through an ecumenical expression of hope.